-This document represents AACOM’s Public Policy Agenda for the 115th Congress.
-It reflects AACOM’s legislative and regulatory priorities to ensure that osteopathic medical education (OME) is an active force in the formulation of national health and higher education policies as osteopathic medical schools continue to grow in number, size, and importance to the U.S. health care and medical education systems.
-AACOM will aggressively pursue these goals, notwithstanding the challenging political and fiscal environment.
+This document represents AACOM’s Public Policy Agenda for the 116th Congress.
+It reflects the association’s federal advocacy priorities to ensure that osteopathic medical education (OME) is an active force in the formulation of national health and higher education policies.
+AACOM will aggressively pursue these goals, notwithstanding the challenging political and fiscal environment, as osteopathic medical schools continue to grow in number, size, and importance to the U.S. health care and medical education systems.

 Graduate Medical Education

-AACOM strongly supports programs that promote medical education, particularly innovative programs designed to better prepare physicians for quality care of patients and to improve the health of communities in the 21st century.
-Federal graduate medical education (GME) funding is critical to ensure the stability and continuity of both the nation’s medical residency training programs that produce future physicians and the health care system that provides care to our nation’s citizens.
-AACOM supports the following:
+AACOM strongly supports programs that promote medical education, particularly innovative programs designed to better prepare physicians to provide high quality care to patients and improve the health of communities in the 21st century.
+Federal graduate medical education (GME) funding is critical to ensure the stability and continuity of both the nation’s medical residency training programs that produce future physicians and the health care system that provides care to our nation.

-- Preservation of federal GME funding.
-AACOM believes that cuts to GME will ultimately increase, not decrease, health care costs.
+- Preserving Medicare GME funding, as any cuts to GME will ultimately increase, not decrease, health care costs;

-- Protection of and permanency for the Health Resources and Services Administration’s (HRSA) Teaching Health Center (THC) GME Program, which aims to address the nation’s primary care workforce shortage and expand opportunities for future physicians training in primary care.
+- Continuing and providing sustainable funding for the Health Resources and Services Administration (HRSA)’s Teaching Health Center GME Program, which addresses the nation’s primary care workforce shortage by increasing physician training and retention in primary care;

-- Expansion and sustainability of GME positions at the Department of Veterans Affairs (VA) medical facilities created by the Veterans Access, Choice, and Accountability Act of 2014.
+- Facilitating OME participation in the expansion and sustainment of GME positions at the U.S. Department of Veterans Affairs (VA) medical facilities; and

-- Work with the Council on Graduate Medical Education (COGME) and other federal committees to support a physician workforce that meets the needs of diverse patient populations in an evolving health care system.
+- Working with the Medicare Payment Advisory Commission, the Council on Graduate Medical Education (COGME), and other federal committees to support a physician workforce that meets the needs of diverse patient populations in an evolving health care system.

-AACOM strongly supports federal health care workforce policies intended to ensure an adequately-trained physician workforce to meet the heath care needs in the 21st century.
-AACOM supports the following:
+AACOM advances federal health care workforce policies intended to support an adequately trained physician workforce to meet patients’ health care needs in the 21st century.

-- Reauthorization of and sustainable funding for HRSA’s Title VII health professions education and workforce training programs, specifically the Primary Care Training and Enhancement Program, Area Health Education Centers, and the Faculty Loan Repayment Program.
-These programs have been vital to the growth of OME and primary care training; the programs benefit the health care system far beyond their modest costs.
+- Reauthorizing and sustainably funding HRSA’s Title VII health professions education and workforce training programs, which are beneficial and cost-effective and have been vital to the growth of OME and primary care training;

-- The work of federal committees such as COGME, the Advisory Committee on Training in Primary Care Medicine and Dentistry, the VA’s National Academic Affiliations Council, and other federal bodies that work to align the physician health care workforce and broader health professional workforce with high-quality care for the nation’s patient populations.
+- Aligning the physician and broader health professional workforce to care for the nation’s patient populations, as advanced by the work of federal committees such as COGME, HRSA’s Advisory Committee on Training in Primary Care Medicine and Dentistry, the VA’s National Academic Affiliations Council, and other bodies;

-- Health care workforce data production, analysis, and oversight to ensure that investments in the future of health care appropriately address the areas of greatest need.
-This includes support for funding the National Health Care Workforce Commission, which was previously authorized by Congress.
+- Targeting health care workforce data production, analysis, and oversight to ensure that investments in the future of health care appropriately address the geographical areas of greatest need.

 Medical Students and Federal Student Financial Aid